 When should I put winter fertilizer on my lawn?

-You should apply winterizer when the grass stops growing in the fall, but also while it is still active in the root system.
+For best-practice lawn care, you should apply winterizer when the grass stops growing in the fall, but also while it is still active in the root system.
 You can tell that your grass is still active by the strong green color.

 Fall vs Winterizer Fertilizer – What’s the Difference?